LONGEVITY MEND BOX | HEALTH IS WEALTH

 Some risk factors are modifiable, meaning that they can be changed.
 It has been estimated that around 40% of dementia cases may be the result of modifiable risk factors.

-As a natural health and wellness company, we focused on risk factors that could be mitigated with the use of natural health products such as reducing the risk of mild cognitive impairment (MCI) and thereby improving cognitive health and brain function, improving gut health and improving sleep quality and duration.
+As a natural health and wellness company, we focused on risk factors that could be mitigated with the use of natural health products to reduce the risk of mild cognitive impairment (MCI) which often leads to dementia.
+This includes improving cognitive function, improving gut health and improving sleep quality and duration.

-There are specific vitamins, antioxidants and herbs that have been extensively studied and scientifically validated to improve brain health, gut health and sleep health.
+Specific ingredients including vitamins, minerals, antioxidants and herbs have been extensively studied and scientifically validated to improve brain health, gut health and sleep health.
+The brain requires a constant supply of micronutrients for neuroplasticity.
 A poor diet that can lead to chronic low grade inflammation, a leaky gut and bad sleeping habits or poor sleep are all modifiable factors that can increase the risk of dementia.
 Therefore, we formulated our proprietary MEND series products based on scientific literature and principles where these 3 core products BrainMEND®, GutMEND® and SleepMEND® could work in unison to provide the greatest benefit in improving cognitive health, overall wellness and quality of life.

 Introducing...our Health IS Wealth, LONGEVITY MEND BOX!